 Welcome

-Welcome to the new ISJM website.
+Welcome to the website of the International Survey of Jewish Monuments.
 Please bear with us as our volunteers continue to make changes and add deeper content.
 Keep coming back for more historical and up-to-date information about a wide range of Jewish art, architectural, archaeological and historic preservation resources.

 Help Save Hartford’s Deborah Chapel: